is8ac/aural2/README.md

 You should see spectrogram of the audio.
 This is the labeling UI.
 To play and pause use the space bar.
-To navigate foreword and back use arrow keys.
+To navigate forward and back use arrow keys.
 Up / Down for large movements, Left / Right for small.

 To label the audio, position the red cursor at the beginning of the utterance.